minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

   [Cleaning the bulk data for the timely contributions was more complex due to the
     size of the files and the comparatively small 8 GB RAM I had available.
-Given that the PAC and individual contribution text files had over 2 million rows and were over 15 GB large at times, made the importing let alone processing tedious, even when including the state-of-the-art tidyverse @tidyverse package's tools and functions, such as piping and lazyloading.
+Given that the PAC and individual contribution text files had over 2 million rows and were over 15 GB large at times made the importing let alone processing tedious, even when including the state-of-the-art tidyverse @tidyverse package's tools and functions, such as piping and lazyloading.
 To resolve this, I wrote several shell scripts which check whether a cleaned file exists, and if not, cleans the